 Braids reinforced with hair extensions can last up to 8 weeks, while woven natural hair may last a few weeks.
 Unwinding braids is usually easy - just untangle them from end to end.
 However, dreads are semi-permanent or permanent, which means you can wear them for months or even years.

 The cost of completing braids or dreads varies.
 Dreads cost approximately $48 to $200, and can even cost up to $1,400 if you choose a dread extension.
-And depending on the size and style of the braid, your braid appointment can cost around $75 to $450.
+Depending on the size and style of the braid, your braid appointment can cost around $75 to $450.

 Braid VS Twist, Which One Is Better For Hair?